urbit/shrub/pkg/arvo/neo/cod/std/src/fil/counter.md

 ::  declare that this is a conversion from number to HTMX :-  [%number %$ %htmx]
 ::
-::  this gate accepts a number and a bowl:neo;
+::  this gate accepts a number and
+::  a gate that accepts a bowl:neo;
-::  we'll access bowl:neo in the UI to access the
+::  we'll use bowl:neo to get the
 ::  here.bowl of the shrub that's using this /con file
 |=  =number
 |=  =bowl:neo